 Tip: Have a conversation with your Government counterparts and your partners to make a plan for how everyone will send CUI.

-Q: Is my cloud vendor OK for CMMC level 3+?
+Q: Is my cloud vendor OK for CMMC Level 2 ?

-First, go check the FedRAMP Marketplace.
+Go check the FedRAMP Marketplace.
 Search for your vendor’s name.
+Not in the list?
+You may have a big problem…

 Don’t stop yet.
-Now you need to check with your vendor and ask if they are DFARS compliant.
+Even if they were in the list, you need to check with your vendor and ask if they are DFARS compliant, and ask if your license is for that FedRAMP cloud.

 Tip: If you didn’t specifically ask for their government solution (and pay more money), you probably aren’t on it.